SparkofSpike/CSExtensions/README.md

 The plugin splits into two parts because I'm not a complete madman (debatable):

-### 🔫 **Part 1: cse_guns.yml - Making CrackShot Less Shitty**
+### 🔫 **Part 1: cse_guns.yml - Making CrackShot Great Again**

-This is where we fix what Shampaggon broke.
+Inspired by CrackshotPlus, I wrote this.
+As an alternative to CSP, it fixes its bugs and enhances some features.
 Every weapon in your CrackShot config can now have:

 **Trails System** - Remember when you wanted cool particle effects following your bullets?
 Now you can have them.
 Flames, smoke, critical hits, colored particles, circle trails, straight trails, trails that go through walls...
 I went a little overboard.
 Each trail is fully customizable with multiple effects per weapon, adjustable length and density, color support, and even advanced circular patterns with radius control.
 You can even decide whether they pass through walls, players, or nothing at all.